latchbio/latch/docs/source/tutorials/metamage.md

-# Taxonomy Classification with Metamage Workflow
+# Metagenomics assembly and annotation with Metamage Workflow

 In this tutorial, we will use the Latch SDK to build **metamage**, a workflow for taxonomic classification, assembly, binning and annotation of short-read host-associated metagenomics datasets.